openai/universe/README.rst

 Breaking down the example
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-So we managed to run an agent, but what did all the code actually
+So we managed to run an agent, what did all the code actually
 mean?
 We'll go line-by-line through the example.

 * First, we import the `gym <https://github.com/openai/gym>`__ library,